 If the team uses Android Studio for Android app development, then I would consider using the Kotlin programming language instead of Groovy.
 Kotlin is fully supported in Android Studio and is very similar to Groovy, but Kotlin is statically typed and has at least two major advantages over Groovy.
 The first major advantage is that Kotlin saves a lot of error-handling code by getting rid of null pointer exceptions, which the compiler achieves by not allowing a null value to be assigned to any object reference.
 The second major advantage is that Kotlin favours composition over inheritance, which allows for much cleaner and more flexible (Agile) design decisions than traditional Java inheritance.

 Once that Selenium scripts run fine, they can also be executed in headless Linux machines using virtual display servers such as Xvfb, if remote access via remote desktop (VNC) is not an option, although remote desktop can easily be tunnelled through Secure Shell (SSH).
-The advantage of this virtual display server approach compared to headless browsers is that it still uses real web browsers (such as Google Chrome, or Mozilla Firefox and others) in the background, as opposed to robot (headless) browsers.

 I have both written and introduced test automation frameworks on multiple projects.
 I have developed and implemented a hybrid framework for automated testing based on the open source Open2Test framework.
 This framework allows keyword independent interchangeable use of multiple execution engines such as HP QuickTest Professional, or Selenium WebDriver.
 It is however keyword centred and therefore only suitable, if Subject Matter Experts or test analysts with limited test automation experience want to learn and write test scripts using the keywords of the framework.
 In my opinion, this is not a good choice for experienced test automation engineers, or complex environments that require a lot of customisation.